thiagopbueno/dbn-pp/README.md

 The overall structure used for variable, factor and domain representation is highly inspired by the [kpu-pp project](https://github.com/denismaua/kpu-pp).

-Inputs are accepted in the format .duai (uai extended model for dynamic nets).
+Inputs are accepted in format .duai (uai extended model for dynamic nets).
 See below for more details.

 ## Installation